Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 - Tropic Ocean Airways (charter flights from Ft.
 Lauderdale, FL)

-Each airline flies to Staniel Cay twice a day (in the morning and again in the late afternoon).
+Once in Nassau, daily flights to Staniel Cay are available from Flamingo Air (which we used) and Titan Air.
+Each airline flies to Staniel Cay twice a day (in the morning and late afternoon).

 If you prefer to fly directly from the U.S. to Staniel Cay and don't mind the added time in a small plane, that's also an option.